chiefs of Virginia's state-recognized tribes with Gov. McDonnell (November 2012)

-After the Virginia Council on Indians was dissolved, Virginia relied purely upon a legislative process for recognizing new tribes.
-There was no administrative review process managed by the governor's executive branch of government to validate proposal for recognitions.
-The only path for groups to obtain recognition by the Commonwealth of Virginia as a tribe was passage of a law by the Virginia General Assembly.
+After the Virginia Council on Indians was dissolved, Virginia had only a legislative process for recognizing new tribes.
+For a brief period of tiume, the only path for groups to obtain recognition by the Commonwealth of Virginia as a tribe was passage of a law by the Virginia General Assembly.

 Virginia's elimination of the administrative process and reliance upon just a legislative process for recognition was comparable to Tennessee's recent experience.

 The Tennessee Indian Affairs Commission proposed to recognize six tribes in 2010.
 The decision was voided after the federally-recognized Cherokee Nation of Oklahoma sued.
 The state legislature then eliminated the Tennessee Indian Affairs Commission, abolishing that state's administrative process for tribal recognition.